-We received updates to the technical documentation during the audit.
-Although we were not able to review the updated documentation thoroughly due to time constraints The work on this documentation should continue and we recommend a thorough review of the updated documentation during the verification phase.
+In addition, we received updates to the technical documentation during the audit.
+Although we were not able to review the updated documentation thoroughly due to time constraints, the work on this documentation should continue and we recommend a thorough review of the updated documentation during the verification phase.